 "We've done the technology side before," Visa Europe CTO Adam Banks told Computing.
 "We know it takes 400 man days of total effort, but we've got 500 developers, and if we had to do that in a day, pretty much we could do that.
 Technology won't be an impediment, it'll be testing and scheduling with all the parties involved to make it a seamless cutover."

-Visa's theory is that eurozone extraction works exactly like migrating into Europe, but simply in reverse.
+Visa's theory is that eurozone extraction, such as a Greek exit or Grexit from the eurozone, works exactly like migrating into Europe but simply in reverse.
 In the past, said Banks, Visa has consistently pulled off currency switchovers "within a millisecond".

 "Immediately prior to midnight, we'll be processing that country in its original currency, and one millisecond after midnight we'll be processing in the euro," explained Banks.
 "It's not a problem."